-General mitigation techniques include revegetation, soil cultivation and manipulation to encourage plant growth and fertilization.
+General mitigation techniques include revegetation, soil cultivation and manipulation to encourage plant growth, and fertilization.
 In general, reestablishment of native species is recommended.
 Introduction of exotic plants must be approached very carefully.

 In some cases mitigation of an impact of one program can create another impact on plants.
 Grazing structures or fences can adversely impact plants in local areas even though their management justification is to distribute use.
-Recreation facilities designed to direct people use can attract and concentrate people to the detriment of local vegetation.
+Recreation facilities design to direct people use can attract and concentrate people to the detriment of local vegetation.
 Fertilizer leaching into streams from rehabilitation efforts can have a positive impact on some aquatic plants but a negative impact on other plants and some animals.

 If the objective is to allow the ecosystem to operate without man-made impacts, then man must be excluded from the area.
+However, the BLM multiple use program accepts public use while attempting to minimize impacts.

-Critical wildlife habitat such as nesting, lambing, denning, migration, or winter feeding areas will be identified under the planning system and human use of the area can be excluded completely or modified or prohibited by stipulation.
+Acquisition or exchange of land can be used to secure manageable wildlife habitat units.
+Environmental assessment will allow management plans to be developed that will prevent indiscriminate distribution of permanent structures and roads.
+Critical wildlife habitat such as nesting, lambing, denning, migration, or winter feeding areas will be identified under the planning system and human use of the area can be modified, excluded completely, or prohibited by stipulation.

+Oil and gas exploration and development or prospecting and production of mineral resources can be controlled by permits and stipulations.
 Stipulations for development projects can require containment structures and treatment facilities to accommodate undesirable waste materials.
 Rehabilitation of all use sites would be planned and stipulated.